Rapid Evaluations of Emerging Instructional Technologies: Practical Strategies to Inform University IT Governance Decisions and Faculty Development

 Assistant Director, Center for Research on Learning and Teaching, University of Michigan-Ann Arbor

-Sean DeMonnerExecutive Director of Teaching, Learning and Knowledge, University of Michigan-Ann Arbor
+Sean DeMonnerExecutive Director of Teaching & Learning, University of Michigan-Ann Arbor

 Chad HershockDirector of Faculty and Graduate Student Programs, Eberly Center, Carnegie Mellon University